 Domino comes with a set of default Grafana dashboards.
 Many of the Domino platform services have corresponding Grafana dashboards.
 There are also several dashboards for Kubernetes observability.

-The Grafana password is the secret from the domino-platform
+The Grafana Admin password is stored in a secret called grafana

 namespace.